 *Emergency Evacuation Insurance:

 Emergency evacuation coverage to a maximum benefit per paying passenger of $500,000 is included in the cost of this expedition.
 Included coverage is applicable only while traveling with the shipping company between the first and last day of the expedition.
 Additional days of travel prior to the expedition and/or after the expedition, including pre- and post-packages/hotels/flights, purchased from the shipping company or from suppliers other than the shipping company, are not covered by the included emergency evacuation insurance.
 We strongly advise all passengers to purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.

-© Sam Crimmin, © Acacia Johnson, © Hugo Perrin, © Quark Expeditions
+PHOTOS: © Sam Crimmin, © Acacia Johnson, © Hugo Perrin, © Quark Expeditions